motherinc/catalogue/README.md

 - Leverage mongoose schemas, validation, hooks, middleware
 - Has easy navigation based on mongoose field references to other collections
 - Integrated well with our workflow
-- Is nice to use
+- Is easy to setup, awesome to use, and easy to remove
 - Is free and open source

 #### How to use